Bendix Hallenstein: Biography

-Hallenstein was born in Bisperode, Duchy of Brunswick, part of the German Confederation, on about 24 January 1835 to Reuben Hallenstein and Helena Michaelis; he was their third and youngest son.
+Hallenstein was born in Bisperode, Duchy of Brunswick, part of the German Confederation, on about 24 January 1835 to Jewish parents Reuben Hallenstein and Helena Michaelis; he was their third and youngest son.
 His parents owned a wool mill in Lügde.
 In 1852, at the age of 17, he moved to Manchester, England, where his maternal uncle operated a shipping office.

 In 1857 he followed his brothers, Isaac and Michaelis, to Daylesford in the Victorian goldfields, Australia.
 Each of the three brothers wished to marry their housekeeper, Mary Mountain (1826-1907), but it was ultimately Bendix she chose to marry.
 They were wed in the Anglican parish church in Alford, Lincolnshire, on 14 February 1861.
 They had four daughters; Sara (married Willi Fels), Emily (married Isidore de Beer), Henrietta (married James Francis (Frank) Hyams; died 1895 soon after childbirth), and Agnes (married Siegfried Barden).
+Emily's children, included Esmond and Dora de Beer.

 In 1873 he founded the New Zealand Clothing Factory in Dunedin to provide men's clothing for his stores.
 He opened a store in The Octagon selling clothing at wholesale price; the retail clothing chain Hallensteins still bears his name.
 He also founded the Drapery and General Importing Company of New Zealand Ltd, later known as the D.I.C., in 1884.